 - ◆ Double counting of offsets.
 This can occur when a GHG offset is counted toward the target by both the selling and purchasing organizations.
 For example, organization A undertakes an internal reduction project that reduces GHGs at sources included in its own target.
 Organization A then sells this project reduction to organization B to use as an offset toward its target, while still counting it toward its own target.
 In this case, reductions are counted by two different organizations against targets that cover different emissions sources.
 Trading programs address this by using registries that allocate a serial number to all traded offsets or credits and ensuring the serial numbers are retired once they are used.
 In the absence of registries this could be addressed by a contract between seller and buyer. - ◆ Double counting due to target overlap.
-This can occur when sources included under an organization's target are also subject to limits by an external program or another organization's target.
+8 This can occur when sources included under an organization's target are also subject to limits by an external program or another organization's target.
 Two examples follow: - ➤ Organization A has a target that includes GHG sources that are also regulated under a trading program.
-In this case, reductions at the common sources are used by organization A to meet both its organizational target and the trading program target. - ➤ Organization B has a target to reduce its direct emissions from the generation of electricity.
-Organization C who purchases electricity directly from organization B also has a target that includes indirect emissions from the purchase of electricity (scope 2).
-Organization C undertakes energy efficiency measures to reduce its indirect emissions from the use of the electricity.
-These will usually show up as reductions in both organizations' targets.
-10
+In this case, reductions at the common sources are used by organization A to meet both its organizational target and the trading program target.

-8 Overlap here refers to a situation when two or more targets include the same sources in their target boundaries.
+&lt;sup>8 Overlap here refers to a situation when two or more targets include the same sources in their target boundaries.